VEckardt/IntegrityDocs/README.md

 ## Known Limitations
 - the search does not work yet
-- there is just a limited list of attributes extracted, for example for fields
-- not all W&D objects are scanned yet, but the most important
 - none of the SI or MKS Domain object is exported (primarily because of the expected data volume)
 - the "deploy" reporting is no more supported since 10.5 or so